laurentS/slowapi/README.md

 # Limitations and known issues

-  * There is no support for default limits yet (in other words, the only default limit supported is "unlimited")

   * The `request` argument must be explicitly passed to your endpoint, or `slowapi` won't be able to hook into it.
 In other words, write: